Safety in Cape Town

 Your personal safety in Cape Town is easy enough to upkeep if you follow some precautions.
 Cape Town is like any other big city a hub of activities and some areas are more dangerous than others.

-If you are interested to read about the crime rate in Cape Town and about areas you should avoid please click
+If you are interested to read about the crime rate in Cape Town and about areas you should avoid please click here.

 • For your safety in Cape Town invest in a good security system and get connected to an Armed Response team from a security company which operates in your area.
-Check which company your neighbors use.
+Check which company your neighbours use.
 The more clients a company has got in your area the better the response as they often deploy extra cars when sufficient clientele in your area.

 • Use outside perimeter control beams, an electric fence or burglar bars to make sure nobody will get inside without alarming the response company.